tiared/notes.stuartpb.com/content/d42ba86b-1a2c-48ef-847a-eeec24c6d3ba.md

 The wake phrase is "Bell Ahoy Hoy"

-The reason it's "Bell Ahoy Hoy", and no
+The reason it's "Bell Ahoy Hoy", and not just "Bell", is because that'd make it impossible to talk about Bell in the act, as anybody who's ever tried to talk about Alexa has discovered (see also why Google uses "OK Google" and not just "Google" - this was something that began with Google Glass's "OK Glass", not a lot of people know that).

 ### Activation sounds

 *Not yet implemented.*

-The first time Bell is activated, Bell makes the Macintosh 2000 "Bahhhhhh" sound.
+The first time Bell is activated via the ambient mic, Bell makes the Macintosh 2000 "Bahhhhhh" sound.

 ### Jeopardy wake